9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 ::::

 There remains one hitch: we will frequently need seven or even ten hash functions.
-We really don\'t want to scrape together that many different functions, and fortunately we do not need to: in most cases, we can get away with just two.
+We really don't want to scrape together that many different functions, and fortunately we do not need to: in most cases, we can get away with just two.
 We will see how shortly.
 The Jenkins hash library includes two functions, `hashword2` and `hashlittle2`, that compute two